arjunmehta/heartbeats/README.md

 ![heartbeats title image](https://raw.githubusercontent.com/arjunmehta/node-heartbeats/image/heartbeats.png)

-A simple node.js module to very efficiently manage time-based objects and events.
+A simple Node module to very efficiently manage time-based objects and events.

 Use this library for comparing large numbers of _relativistic_ time lapses efficiently and for synchronizing the execution of events based on these time lapses.
 In effect: